 This parameter sets the OPENSSL\MODULES environment variable to be applied to the server process.
 Do not set the OPENSSL\MODULES environment variable in any way other than setting this parameter, as this may cause abnormal behavior.

+openssl\modules = 'c:\Program Files\Fujitsu\fsepv<x>server64\lib\ossl-modules'

-🛂 Example openssl_modules = 'c:\Program Files\Fujitsu\fsepv< x >server64\lib\ossl-modules' Note that " <x>" indicates the product version.</x> ☑ Information Legacy algorithms include the following encryption algorithms: - BF
+Legacy algorithms include the following encryption algorithms:

+- BF

 - CAST5

 - DES-ECB

 - DES-CBC

 - MD4

 - Whirlpool